 Table of Contents

-Chapter 1: Tradition of Japanese Valentine’s Day
+Chapter 1: The Tradition of Valentine's Day Japan

 Chapter 2: How Chocolate Giving Has Changed Over Time

-On Valentine’s Day in Japan, chocolates now come in many forms, not just from women to men.
+On Valentine’s Day Japan, chocolates now come in many forms, not just from women to men.
 Over time, different ways of giving chocolates have become more popular.

 Giri-choco (義理チョコ) – Obligation chocolates